How to start a frozen yogurt business: a 10-step guide

 - Browse FrozenDessertSupplies.com to price out your initial inventory.

-Your customers will expect fast, easy payment options.
-Most transactions will be small and paid with credit, debit, or digital wallets like Apple Pay.
-Your payment system needs to be quick to keep lines moving, especially during peak hours after school or on warm evenings.
+Your customers expect fast, easy payment options.
+Most transactions are small and paid with credit, debit, or digital wallets like Apple Pay.
+Your payment system needs to keep lines moving during peak hours after school or on warm evenings.

 Choose your payment processor

-Many new owners don't realize how much transaction fees can impact profits.
-Traditional processors often charge between 2.5% and 3.5% plus a fixed fee per sale.
-For a high-volume, low-margin business like frozen yogurt, these costs add up quickly.
-Look for a solution with transparent, low rates.
+Traditional processors often charge 2.5 percent to 3.5 percent plus a fixed fee per sale.
+For a high-volume, low-margin business like frozen yogurt, those costs add up quickly across thousands of small tickets.

 Getting started is straightforward: